YFrisch/PredictionsOnTaskPerformance/README.md

 ## Questions:

 1. Are 10 items to much?
 Humans can only hold 7 ± 2 items in short term memory.
+2. Maybe 10 instead of 5 questions (to compensate)?
-2. Exchange social media question?
+3. Exchange social media question?